hello-pangea/dnd/docs/guides/screen-reader.md

 <details>
   <summary>A note about drag and drop accessibility</summary>
-  `rbd` does not use the HTML5 drag and drop API.
+  `rfd` does not use the HTML5 drag and drop API.
 It does not provide the experience we are trying to achieve.
 HTML5 drag and drop does not have a _great_ accessibility story out of the box as requires you to build a secondary widget for keyboard interactions.

 We do not use the `aria-grabbed` and `aria-dropeffect` as they are [deprecated in WAI-ARIA 1.1](https://www.w3.org/TR/wai-aria-1.1/).
 There is currently no replacement in [WAI-ARIA 1.2](https://www.w3.org/TR/wai-aria-1.2/).
 For state information about a drag we rely on [live regions](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Live_Regions) as an escape hatch to provide our own information to screen reader users during a drag.